priyamvadadaga/stackoverflowsurvey/README.md

 - **SOVisitFreq**: Frequency of visiting Stack Overflow (survey-specific).
 - **SOAccount**: Whether the respondent has an account on Stack Overflow.
 - **SOPartFreq**: Frequency of participation on Stack Overflow (survey-specific).
-- **SOComm**: How often the respondent communicates with other developers.
+- **SOComm**: Do you consider yourself a member of the Stack Overflow community?
-- **AISelect**: Indication of interest in AI-related topics.
+- **AISelect**: Do you currently use AI tools in your development process? *
-- **AISent**: Whether the respondent has sent any AI-related content.
+- **AISent**: How favorable is your stance on using AI tools as part of your development workflow?
-- **AIAcc**: Whether the respondent has used AI in their work.
+- **AIAcc**: How much do you trust the accuracy of the output from AI tools as part of your development workflow?
-- **AIComplex**: Respondent's self-assessment of AI complexity.
+- **AIComplex**: How well do the AI tools you use in your development workflow handle complex tasks?
-- **AIThreat**: Respondent's thoughts on AI as a potential threat to their role.
+- **AIThreat**: Respondent's thoughts on AI as a potential threat.
 - **ICorPM**: Indication of interest in ICorPM-related topics (could represent a specialized area of work).
 - **WorkExp**: Work experience of the respondent.
 - **Knowledge_1** to **Knowledge_9**: Respondent’s proficiency in various skills or technologies.
-- **TimeSearching**: Time spent searching for programming-related information.
+- **TimeSearching**: Time spent searching on StackOverflow.
 - **TimeAnswering**: Time spent answering questions on forums like Stack Overflow.
-- **ProfessionalCloud**: Respondent's experience with professional cloud technologies.
+- **ProfessionalCloud**: At my company, our applications, databases and services are hosted:
-- **ProfessionalQuestion**: Experience in answering professional questions in the respondent’s field.
+- **ProfessionalQuestion**: When you have a technical question at work, where do you first go to get an answer?
 - **Industry**: The industry in which the respondent is employed (e.g., "Banking/Financial Services", "Healthcare").
 - **JobSat**: Job satisfaction rating of the respondent.
 - **SurveyLength**: Length of the survey taken by the respondent.